 The decision to evacuate will normally be yours, but the police will advise.
-In exceptional cases they may insist on evacuation, although they should always do so in consultation with your Security Manager.
+In exceptional cases they may insist on evacuation, although they should always do so in consultation with the person responsible for security within your place of worship.